chemandante/homm3/README.md

 35 - Spyglass\
 36 - Amulet of the undertaker\
 37 - Vampire's cowl\
-38 - Dead men's boots\
+38 - Dead man's boots\
 39 - Garniture of interference\
 3A - Surcoat of counterpoise\
 3B - Boots of polarity\